-Our internet-based world makes it easier to shop globally, but did you know shopping locally can make your community a better place to live?
+Our digital world makes it easier to shop globally, but did you know shopping locally can make your community a better place to live?
 Scores of studies show buying from locally-owned businesses keeps significantly more money in the local economy.
 Here are some of the benefits of shopping locally.

 Keep money local